Q: What are the Virginia Commonwealth University bulletins?

 A: While the navigation of the site is intuitive, the following key concepts should help guide the way to needed information.

 - Navigation tabs are located at the top of the page for the three levels of study:

-- Courses – lists and describes all courses offered by VCU.
+- Index of courses – lists and describes all courses offered by VCU.
 (The courses are presented by subject area and arranged in alphabetical order.
 The subject name is followed by the subject code in parentheses.)

 - Index of programs – an alphabetical index of all programs offered at VCU

-- Archive – a section that provides a link to the VCU Scholars Compass hosted by the VCU Libraries (Students who entered VCU prior to the current academic year can access their effective bulletins and/or course descriptions from the Scholars Compass; links to the HTML websites are also provided, but these may differ from the PDFs, which serve as the effective bulletins.)
+- Archive – a section that provides a link to the VCU Scholars Compass hosted by the VCU Libraries (Students who entered VCU prior to the current academic year can access their effective bulletins and/or course descriptions from the Scholars Compass; PDFs from more recent years are also available on the archive page.)

-- Quicklinks – links for the most common sites used by students: academic calendars, Blackboard, class registration, Financial Aid, maps and directions, myVCU, Technology Services, tuition and fees, and VCU Libraries
+- Quicklinks – links for the most common sites used by students: academic calendars, Canvas, class registration, Financial Aid, maps and directions, myVCU, Technology Services, tuition and fees, and VCU Libraries

 - Search – allows users to enter key search terms to find the most relevant information within the bulletins

-- Print Options – allows users to print directly to a connected printer (But we encourage students to download pages as PDFs to support VCU’s green initiative.)
+- Print/download options – allows users to print directly to a connected printer (But we encourage students to download pages as PDFs to support VCU’s green initiative.)

 Q: How does a department request corrections to the bulletin?